14islands/bem-helper-js/README.md

 This helper was mainly developed to make it faster to write class names in JSX with React.

-A common use case is to automatically generated the "Block" name from the class name:
+A common use case is to match the CSS Block name with the JavaScript class name.

+Simply pass the class instance `this` as the first argument to `BEM()` and the block name will be set to match the constructor name.
+This works for both ES5 and ES6 classes.

 ```javascript
 import BEM from 'bem-chain-js';